Thank you for your interest in the SwissCovid app.

 The number of SwissCovid apps downloaded to date is reported to the FOITT by Apple and Google with a time delay of one to three days.

-The FSO publishes these figures on working days at 2:00 p.m. by means of texts, graphs and tables.
-The monitoring covers all people who have downloaded the SwissCovid app to their mobile phone from 25 June 2020 onwards.
+The FSO publishes these figures every day at 2 pm by means of texts, graphs and tables.
+Monitoring covers all people who have downloaded the SwissCovid app to their mobile phone from 25th June 2020 onwards.